 The next step is…

-When you’re trying to get your point across, you want to say it in the most clear and concise manner possible.
+When you're trying to get your point across, you want to say it in the clearest and concise manner possible.

 You want to use short, punchy sentences.